RomanMelnychuk/encrypted-file-sharing-system/README.md

 ### 4. 🤝 File Sharing

-Users can share files with other users by entering their email or login.
-Shared files appear in the **"Files Shared With Me"** section, while files the user has shared appear in the **"Shared Files"** section.
+Users can share files with others by entering their email or login.
+Shared files appear in the **"Files Shared With Me"** section.
+Files the user has shared appear in the **"Shared Files"** section.

 ---